Tampa's Historic Boom Era Hotels

 501 Fifth Ave.
 NE, St. Petersburg

 In later years, the hotel was the setting for the rites of passage of St. Petersburg: debutante balls, wedding receptions, charity events.
 In the 1970s, the hotel declined and sat for years, a vacant eyesore.
-In 1992, after a $93 million renovation, the hotel reopened and is now part of Marriott's Renaissance hotel group, earning four diamonds from AAA.
+In 1992, after a $93 million renovation, the hotel reopened and became part of Marriott's Renaissance hotel group, earning four diamonds from AAA.
 The cypress beams are back, the original tile floor is still there, and the wood, stone and ironwork trim of yesteryear has been restored to its original beauty.

 This is where locals go for a lavish Sunday brunch, wedding receptions, fundraisers and major social events.
 More casually, it's a great place to relax in a wicker chair on the veranda for a drink while you gaze at the downtown skyline and the boat slips.
 Some think the lobby bar makes the best margarita in town.